Contemporary Civilization/Social Science

 - Challenges of Sustainable Development (SDEV UN2300); check with your advisor about other courses listed under this interdisciplinary program that may fulfill the social sciences requirement

-GS students may elect to take the two-semester course Introduction to Contemporary Civilization, COCI GS1101-COCI CC1102, commonly called "Contemporary Civilization" or "CC" to fulfill the GS social science requirement.
-Alternatively, Contemporary Civilization can be used to fulfill one GS social science requirement and one GS humanities requirement.
+GS students may elect to take the two-semester course Introduction to Contemporary Civilization, COCI GS1101-COCI GS1102, commonly called "Contemporary Civilization" or "CC" to fulfill the social science requirement.
 Refer to/Print the 2016-2017 syllabus for Contemporary Civilization.

 - African-American Studies